HaokunFeng/WikiTalk/README.md

 # 🚩 WikiTalk

+Build your own knowledge base and get accurate information using WikiTalk!

+## App Overview 🔍

 Welcome to WikiTalk, where the power of OpenAI's GPT technology is at your fingertips.
 With WikiTalk, you can ask questions and get accurate information based on Wikipedia.

+As we know, chatGPT sometimes give wrong answers based on users' questions, because GPT-3.5's last knowledge update is in January 2022, which means it can't provide real-time information.

 Our system uses the power of GPT-3.5-Turbo and real_time Wikipedia to provide you with the most accurate and up-to-date information available.
 Whether you're looking for information on a specific topic, or just want to learn something new, WikiTalk is here to help.
 So go ahead, ask us anything!

 ## Demo App 👏
 [**WikiTalk**](https://github.com/HaokunFeng/wikitalk.git)